chucktilbury/Kata/README.md

 #####################
 #
 # A compound reference must name a variable that is suitable to have a value
 # assigned to it.
-Note that unlike other languages, Simple does not allow
+Note that unlike other languages, Kata does not allow
 # function references in a compound reference.
 #
 compound_ref_item